POSITION TITLE: DOUBLEBACKER OPERATOR

 Take all paper off of cores of stub rolls.

 Assist in the training of dry end personnel.

-Adheres to production schedule.
-Makes recommendations for optimizing the schedule to meet cost, quality and service goals.
+Adheres to the production schedule.
+Makes recommendations for optimizing the schedule to meet cost, quality, and service goals.
 Reports any unusual scheduling issues to Supervisor.

 Comply with all company policies and procedures, including safety and maintaining good housekeeping.

 Additional duties may be assigned by management.EDUCATION and/or EXPERIENCE

 6 months’ experience on the dry end of the corrugatorLANGUAGE SKILLS

 Able to read and follow instructions on factory masters.MATHEMATICAL SKILLS

 Able to read a tape measure with speed and accuracy.
 Able to calculate figures and amounts such as percentages, measurement, volume, and rate.
 Able to apply concepts of high school math.

 Ability to apply common sense understanding to carry out instructions furnished in written, oral, or graphic form.
 Ability to deal with problems involving one or more concrete variables in standardized situations.